-4.4.1 Cancellations notified more than 24 hours of the time of start of the Service bear a £10.00 cancellation fee.
+4.4.1 Cancellations notified more than 24 hours of the pick-up date and time bear a £10.00 cancellation fee.

-4.4.2 Cancellations notified from 3 to 24 hours prior to the time of start of the Service bear a charge equal to 50% of the quoted Price.
+4.4.2 Cancellations notified from 3 to 24 hours prior to the pick-up time bear a charge equal to 50% of the quoted Price.

-4.4.3 Cancellations notified within 3 hours of the time of start of the Service bear a charge equal to 100% of the quoted Price.
+4.4.3 Cancellations notified within 3 hours of the pick-up time bear a charge equal to 100% of the quoted Price.

 4.5 The cancellation of vehicles booked by Customers and not suitable to the purposes thereof will be subject to clause 4.3.3 in case such vehicles are driven up to the agreed pick-up point.

-4.6 The modification by the Customer of the type of vehicle after the reservation has been accepted by the Provider shall incur a £10.00 charge.
+4.6 The modification made by the Customer regarding the type of vehicle, after the reservation has been accepted by the Provider, shall incur a £10.00 charge.

 5. Obligations of the Parties